 This topic explains how the reconciliation of CCB is affected by the availability of child care usage/attendance information.

-For CCB recipients and consequently CCR recipients, who are required to lodge an income tax return, reconciliation can only occur once the following details are available:
+For CCB individuals and consequently CCR individuals, who are required to lodge an income tax return, reconciliation can only occur once the following details are available:

-Child care usage details are submitted by child care services to the FAO in the form of Statements of Child Care Usage.
+Child care usage details are submitted by child care services to Centrelink in the form of Statements of Child Care Usage.
 Due to the processing time for statements, this information is generally not available until after the subsequent quarter.